RobertAhlin/java-webshop/README.md

 | GET    | `/api/products`        | Returns all available products      |
 | GET    | `/api/products/{id}`   | Returns a product by its ID         |

-> More endpoints (products, orders, etc.) will be added as the project evolves.
+> More endpoints (orders, etc.) will be added as the project evolves.

 ## 👤 Author

 - Robert Ahlin
 ## Future planning

-### Plan för produkthantering
-**Steg 1** – Skapa Product-modellen
-Skapa en klass med attributen från specifikationen.

-**Steg 2** – Skapa exempelprodukter i en "Repository"-klass (in-memory)
-Använda t.ex. en List<Product> som hårdkodas vid start.

-**Steg 3** – Skapa ProductService som hämtar produkter från repository
-**Steg 4** – Skapa REST-controller med endpoints:
-- GET /api/products – lista alla produkter

-- GET /api/products/{id} – hämta en produkt baserat på ID

-**Steg 5** – Testa i webbläsare eller Postman